albill/albill.github.com/_posts/2004-06-18-moved-to-moveable-type.markdown

 ---
+author: admin
+date: '2004-06-18 12:13:20'
 layout: post
+slug: moved-to-moveable-type
+status: publish
 title: Moved to Moveable Type
-published: true
-meta: {}

-tags:
+wordpress_id: '146'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Anyone reading this will have realized that I have moved by blog from dasBlog to Moveable Type.